What is TEIKEI agriculture?

 Challenges and the future

-*FAO = "Food and Agriculture Organization of the United Nations"
+*FAO = "Food and Agriculture Organisation of the United Nations"

 In this video you will learn the most important things about Natural Agriculture according to Masanobu Fukuoka in twenty minutes.